 The Long Drive Competition rules

-All players at the 100th PGA Championship will have the chance to hit one shot on Bellerive Country Club's 508-yard par-4 10th hole.
+All players at the 100th PGA Championship had the chance to hit one shot on Bellerive Country Club's 508-yard par-4 10th hole.
 Tee shots must come to rest in the fairway to be eligible to win.

 The longest drive ever in a PGA-sanctioned Long Drive Competition